-In a sense, this is what happens in your body after surgery; a series of complex immune and inflammatory changes send out the signal that special resources are urgently needed.
+After surgery your body experiences a series of complex immune system and inflammatory responses that send out the signal that special resources are urgently needed.

 Time to send in the immunonutrients.
 Specifically, there are five nutrients that have been shown to improve immune system function after surgery, according to a special report in the British Medical Journal (BMJ).
 The overall result: fewer infections and shorter hospital stays.

-You dont have to be in need of surgery to reap the benefits of immunonutrients, which also provide natural defences against common viral and bacterial infections.
-So with some helpful insights from HSI Panellist Dr Allan Spreen well take a look at the five immunonutrients featured in the BMJ report, along with notes on the best sources of each.
+You don’t have to be in need of surgery to reap the benefits of immunonutrients, which also provide natural defences against common viral and bacterial infections.
+So with some helpful insights from Dr Allan Spreen well take a look at the five immunonutrients featured in the BMJ report, along with notes on the best sources of each.

-Ill begin with the nutrient that needs no introduction to HSI members: omega-3 fatty acids.
-Ive written about this key nutrient so often in the daily e-alerts that Im not going to delve into this very familiar information again here.
+Ill begin with the nutrient that needs no introduction to our readers: omega-3 fatty acids.
+I’ve written about this key nutrient so often in the daily e-alerts that I’m not going to delve into this very familiar information again here.